GarnierLenny/GarnierLenny/README.md

 ## What I build

-I build products that are meant to work — not just demos.
+I build products that are meant to work, not just demos.

 - AI SaaS MVPs (idea → production)
 - Reliable AI systems (structured outputs, validation)